-^{1.} The MIP gives more importance to limiting deficits than to limiting surpluses.
+1. The MIP gives more importance to limiting deficits than to limiting surpluses.

 Indeed, as the level of capital already installed cannot be adjusted immediately, there is an excessive supply which results in a high deflation.
 Deflation then converges gradually to a lower level.
 Secular stagnation equilibrium à la Eggertsson and Merhotra (2014) persists as long as the credit crunch lasts.
 From this perspective, active credit stimulus policies are crucial to escape secular stagnation.
 However, the financial crisis is not the only condition for the existence of a secular stagnation equilibrium.
-In particular, a reduction in the growth of the workforce and an increase in life expectancy also contribute to explaining secular stagnation may well have become the "new normal".
+In particular, a reduction in the growth of the workforce and an increase in life expectancy also contribute to explaining secular stagnation.
+Accordingly, Larry Summers said in 2013 in the Financial Times that stagnation may well have become the "new normal".
 In addition to the stabilization of financial markets, economic policies can be very effective at fighting against secular stagnation.
 They can rely on monetary and fiscal tools but also on structural reforms and public investment provided they help increase productivity.